Yannn/yii-transform-attributes-behavior/README.md

 =======================
 Behavior for Yii1.x CActiveRecord.
 Transform values of attributes before saving to DB and after reading from DB.
+Use the beforeSave/afterSave handlers, so the transform when recording does work only with the methods save(), update(), insert().

 Functions for transformations